Toulouse School of Management: Academics

 TSM educates more than 3,000 students every year, 20% international, in the field of Business Administration and Management.
-Students may enroll in a Bachelors program directly after a obtaining a Baccalauréat, or the equivalent high school diploma for international students.
+Students may enroll in a Bachelors programme directly after an obtaining a Baccalauréat, or the equivalent high school diploma for international students.
 Unlike the French Grandes écoles, public university education is open enrollment, tuition is often more affordable, and registration does not require attendance at a Classe préparatoire aux grandes écoles or prépa (post-high school preparatory school).
 As with all IAE management schools, Toulouse School of Management is a business school within a public university, Toulouse 1 Capitole University (founded in 1229).
-Degrees from French universities are recognized world-wide and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).
+Degrees from French universities are recognised world-wide and awarded by the Ministry of National Education (France) (Le Ministère de L'éducation Nationale).
 English is the language of instruction for the Bachelors of Science in Global Management degree, and several of its Master's degrees, and a B1 or B2 level of English competency is usually required.
 In 2022, annual tuition for a Bachelors degree taught in English-only was: €262, for students from anywhere in the world.

-Programs
+Programmes

 TSM offers Bachelor, Master, and Doctoral programmes in many academic, business administration and management subjects.
-Higher education degrees in France are organized into three levels thus facilitating international mobility: the Licence / Bachelor's, Master's, and Doctorate degrees.
+Higher education degrees in France are organised into three levels thus facilitating international mobility: the Licence / Bachelor's, Master's, and Doctoral degrees.
 A Bachelor's degree requires the completion of 180 ECTS credits; a Master's, requires an additional 120 ECTS credits.